A Secure Consensus Protocol for Sidechains: UCS Framework Model

 The Smart Contract $\mathbb{C}$ is the computing entity that controls the execution of the protocol by having a counter $e$ that holds the current epoch, this counter starts in 1 at the beginning of the execution.
 Also, it holds a function that controls the total money that is flowing in the protocol at any epoch, $b_t: \mathbb{N} \rightarrow \mathbb{N}$, so $b_t(e) = \sum_{i} b_{i,e} = \sum_{i} B(\text{id}_{C_i},e)$.
 It also holds the set of IDs for the validators $\mathcal{V}^* = \{\text{id}_{V_1}, \text{id}_{V_2}, \dots , \text{id}_{V_n}\}$.

-The security proof relies on making to any environment, the real protocol indistinguishable from the ideal functionality $\mathcal{F}$ designed to model how the protocol works, and presented in section \ref{fig:ideal-functionality}.
-Figure \ref{fig:Protocol_I} depicts the ideal protocol.
+The security proof relies on making to any environment, the real protocol indistinguishable from the ideal functionality $\mathcal{F}$ designed to model how the protocol works and presented in Sec.~\ref{sec:ideal-function}.
+Fig.~\ref{fig:Protocol_I} depicts the ideal protocol.